PDF version

 Key Findings

-- In 2022, the Canadian aerospace industry maintained its #1 R&D ranking among all Canadian manufacturing industries
+- Maintained its #1 R&D ranking among all Canadian manufacturing industries

 Annexes